wschenk/willschenk.com/content/articles/2019/playing_with_cabal/index.md

 ## Local computer

-You'll need at last two computers to really play with this.
+You'll need at least two computers to really play with this.
 But we can simulate the situation by running a docker container as well as a local instance of the cabal cli client.
 We can then move that container (or at least the image) around to run it on a remote server if you don't want to mess with anything on the remote machine.
 Lets first install it locally:

 ## On the terminal